St. Denis Hearts Open to the World

 While our long-term goal is local self-reliance, we recognize that this is an ongoing process rather than a direct outcome of every initiative we undertake.
 HOW was inspired by the work of 1958 Nobel Peace Prize winner, Fr.
 Dominic Pire, O.P., who reminded us that "the noblest virtues that initiate pacific action [are] Love, Initiative, Tenacity, Realism, and Patience."1 HOW members commit themselves to a process born of those virtues.

 1Dominique Pire, "Brother Love: Foundation of Peace," Nobel Lecture, 11 December 1958

 Our goals for 2018 are as follows:

-Christ the King Katito Parish (Kisumu District) is a rural parish of the Kisumu Archdiocese serving 6,000 parishioners and eight villages near Katito.
-Christ the King has no has no physical church.
-Under the leadership of Fr.
-Alfred Atemo, work is underway on a permanent church.
-HOW works to continue its assistance in this endeavor.
+Christ the King Katito Parish (Kisumu District) is a rural parish of the Kisumu Archdiocese, serving as the home church for eight villages near Katito.
+Until 2016, Christ the King's church was an open-air gazebo and several makeshift chapels.
+Led by Fr.
+Alfred Atemo and a strong parish council, the community has been building a new and permanent church, and HOW has assisted with its construction.
 Goal: Purchase of pews to support church opening ($5,000).

 Nyakach County Hospital (Pap-Onditi, Nyando District) is a public hospital serving approximately 68,000 persons scattered among rural communities near Pap-Onditi.
 The hospital has 38 beds, often occupied by more than one patient.
 The hospital has only one physician, and is limited to simple procedures.
 Expanding upon the installation of a drilled borehole for clean running water (completed in 2017 through the generous support of St. Denis HOW donors), the hospital seeks to improve sanitary facilities.
 Goal: Installation of flush toilets and sinks ($5,000).